 Your wardrobe is an extension of your personality – it reflects your style, holds special memories and says a lot about your philosophy about clothes.
 It’s as much personal expression as it is a function that serves your every-day life, so why leave it unorganised and unseen?
-Sometimes you just need a little bit of inspo to put you in the right direction and so that’s why I’ve put together over 35 stunning wardrobe ideas just for you.
+Sometimes you just need a little bit of inspo to put you in the right direction and so that’s why I’ve put together these 32 stunning wardrobe ideas just for you.

 So what type of wardrobe design works for you?

 Now if you’re going ahead with a new wardrobe design, it’s the most logical time to also spring clean your clothes and see what you have/ have not worn over the past 12 months – you need to be really honest with yourself.
 This will make the end result taste just that bit sweeter.
-And who knows, maybe you could treat yourself with a little something for a job well done!

 Whether you have a spacious walk-in robe or a tiny apartment, you can transform your wardrobe into an attractive, easy-to-navigate space with these inspiring wardrobe ideas.

 1. Style a clothing rack

 Styled clothing racks not only look good but they save on space.
 This is the perfect option for you if you live in a small apartment or house.
 It’s also great to help plan out your outfits for the week, which means you’ll be super-efficient with getting out the door on time, or a trip so that you can see what you’re taking.

 2. Hang your clothes at the right height